6 Signs of a Codependent Relationship

-- You respond instead of react to your partner—and to others.
+- You respond rather than react to your partner—and to others.
 Setting clear, firm boundaries means that you don’t automatically react to everyone’s thoughts and feelings.
 You tolerate other people’s opinions and do not become defensive when you disagree.
 You recognize that your reaction is your responsibility.
 You adopt a healthy skepticism regarding what others say about you (good or bad), and your self-esteem doesn't rise and fall as a result.
 You say no, and you accept hearing no.

 When you've recovered from codependency, you no longer feel compelled to stay in an unhealthy, painful relationship.
-You know that you are not responsible for anyone's happiness except for your own, and so you can feel comfortable with the decision to walk away.
+You know that you are not responsible for anyone's happiness except for your own, and you can feel comfortable with the decision to walk away.

 Copyright 2016 Linda Esposito, LCSW